Server recovery

 If the server cannot be recovered by entering Single mode or changing boot kernel, you can recover stored data by creating a new storage in the server you want using a created snapshot.

-2. Create a storage using snapshot and mount it in the server.
+2. See the Create storage with snapshot guide to create a storage using a snapshot, and mount it on the server.

 Note

-• Since the storage data is read and recovered from the snapshot, skip the disk partition and storage format tasks.
+• Because the storage data is read and recovered from the snapshot, skip the disk partition and storage format tasks.

 • If a snapshot was created from another server's default storage for booting or from one of the existing storages of a server with added storage, the identifiers of the original server's storage and the created storage will overlap, making mounting impossible.